ChainTerra/P2Pool-Config-Files/README.md

 ```
 ### General backups of some of the network configuration files I use on P2Pool for solo-mining.

+Use the -n command to add to peers incoming connections

 ###### Make sure whether the version of P2Pool you are running requires a bitcoind node
 ###### *Usually for just Dashd, a BTC node isn't needed